FILE A COMPLAINT

 • Any department or agency head, director, manager, or supervisor

 3. Any manager or supervisor who becomes aware of or acquires knowledge of conduct in violation of this policy, or who receives a verbal or written complaint, is required to report it immediately to the EICRC department head.

-4. An employee or applicant may also complain directly to the Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH) in accordance with their procedures.
+4. An employee or applicant may also complain directly to the Equal Employment Opportunity Commission (EEOC) or the Civil Rights Department (CRD) in accordance with their procedures.